rupeshtiwari/kafka-spark-streaming-avro-in-python/README.md

 Most important thing is to match the version this sample is working with below versions.
 Make sure you have that version only before running scripts.

-- Install python I have python `v3.9`
+- Install python, I have python `v3.9`
 - Install `confluent_kafka` here is the script `pip install confluent_kafka`
   ![](https://i.imgur.com/5CfyhFw.png)
+- Since I am using Avro files.
+You have to install `avro` package.
+- Install `avro` package `pip3 install avro` So that in python code you can use `avro` package.
+You can use pip if u r using `bash`.
+If you are using `.zshrc` then use `pip3`
 - Add below line entry in `spark-3.2.1-bin-hadoop3.2/conf/spark-defaults.conf` file.
   `spark.jars.packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0,org.apache.spark:spark-avro_2.12:3.2.1`
 - Add below lines on `~/.zshrc` file